-- (7) For each target year and modelled zone, the EVA shall include the following decision variables: - (a) decommissioning/mothballing of existing capacity resources; - (b) investment in new capacity resources (such as generation, storage or DSR); - (c) re-entry of mothballed capacity resources; and - (d) renewal/prolongation of existing capacity resources. - (8) For each target year, the EVA shall fulfil the following constraints: - (a) the demand pursuant to paragraph (12); - (b) the capacity resources and their technical constraints pursuant to paragraph (13); - (c) the network constraints pursuant to paragraph (14); - (d) the market and regulatory constraints expected to apply pursuant to paragraph (15); - (e) the construction period for new-build capacity, pursuant to paragraph (18). - (9) For each scenario (variant) and sensitivity, and for each considered target year, the revenues of a capacity provider shall be equal to the sum of all relevant potential revenues to be collected by the capacity resources of the capacity provider, and considered in the respective economic decisions pursuant to paragraph (7).
+- 7. For each target year and modelled zone, the EVA shall include the following decision variables: - (a) decommissioning/mothballing of existing capacity resources; - (b) investment in new capacity resources (such as generation, storage or DSR); - (c) re-entry of mothballed capacity resources; and - (d) renewal/prolongation of existing capacity resources. - 8.
+For each target year, the EVA shall fulfil the following constraints: - (a) the demand pursuant to paragraph (1±2); - (b) the capacity resources and their technical constraints pursuant to paragraph (123); - (c) the network constraints (including reserve requirements) pursuant to paragraph (143); - (d) the market and regulatory constraints expected to apply pursuant to paragraph (154); - (d)(e) the construction period for new-build capacity, pursuant to paragraph (18) - 9.
+For each scenario (variant) and sensitivity, and for each considered target year, the revenues of a capacity provider shall be equal to the sum of all relevant potential revenues expected to be collected by the capacity resources of the capacity provider, and considered in the respective economic decisions pursuant to paragraph (7).
 The relevant revenues to be considered shall reflect their role and weight in the different economic decisions faced by market actors reflecting common practice of investors' decision making, and may vary for different technology types of capacity resources and target years.
-Relevant revenues may include: - (a) revenues from the wholesale electricity market.
-Revenues from the wholesale electricity market shall basically orientate on the modelled prices (or modelled marginal costs) of the modelled zone(s) based on ED results according to Article 7(10) (and on actual prices from forward markets when applicable).
-The modelled ED prices shall be consistent with the probability-weighted average of the simulated prices over the MC sample years.
-These potential revenues shall only be included for capacity resources expected to participate in the wholesale electricity market.
-For target years for which hedging products and/or exogenous price curves are expected to be available during or before the submission year, these may be used to complement, refine or replace the expected prices coming from the ED results. - (b) revenues from other electricity-related services, in particular, revenues from ancillary services (including FCR, FRR and RR where these services are remunerated).
-To the extent possible, the estimation of revenues shall account for realistic network operation within the considered scenario for the concerned modelled zone.
-Revenues from other electricity-related services which are already modelled in the ED shall be estimated pursuant to paragraph (a)2.
-The revenues from other electricity-related services shall anticipate the likely impact of the measures referred in Article 20(3) of Electricity Regulation.
-These potential revenues shall only be included for capacity resources expected to provide other electricity-related services (e.g. revenues from ancillary services shall not be considered for capacity resources procured for strategic reserves).
-As a simplification, for units where revenues from other electricity-related services are expected to be sufficient to ensure economic viability, EVA does not have to be performed in such cases.
+Relevant revenues may include: - (a) expected revenues from the wholesale electricity market.
+Expected revenues from the wholesale electricity market shall be based basically orientate on the expected modelled prices (or expected modelled marginal costs) of the relevant modelled zone(s) based on ED results according to Article 7(10) (and on actual prices from forward markets when applicable).
+The expected modelled ED prices shall be consistent with the probability weighted average of the simulated prices over the MC sample years.
+T(without risk premium).
+In particular, - (b) for target years for which forward market sessions took place during or before SY, actual prices from forward markets may be assumed to reflect expected prices. - (c) for target years (after the considered target year) for which hedging products are expected to be available (i.e. for the next few target years after the considered target year), expected ED prices may be used to determine expected revenues from electricity markets.